leodido/caddy-jsonselect-encoder/README.md

 {key:selector}
 ```

-For example, to store the status of a log entry in a a `httpRequest.responseStatus` JSON path you can write:
+For example, to store the status of a log entry in a `httpRequest.responseStatus` JSON path you can write:

 ```caddyfile
 {httpResponse>responseStatus:status}